Rita Nanda, MD

 Associate Professor of Medicine

 Director, Breast Oncology Program

 Targeting alternative steroid receptors in triple-negative breast cancer.

-Triple-negative breast cancer (TNBC) refers to a diverse group of breast cancers that lack the typical hormone receptors found in most breast cancers, estrogen receptor (ER), progesterone receptor, as well as the HER2 protein—and are thus not candidates for endocrine or anti-HER2 therapies.
-The standard of care remains chemotherapy-based treatment.
+Triple negative breast cancer (TNBC) refers to a diverse group of breast cancers that lack the typical hormone receptors found in most breast cancers, estrogen receptor (ER), progesterone receptor, as well as the HER2 protein—and are thus not candidates for endocrine or anti-HER2 therapies.
+The standard of care for TNBC remains chemotherapy-based treatment.
 In search of other therapeutic targets, studies found that 12 to 50 percent of TNBC harbor the androgen receptor (AR) or signs of AR activation.
-When AR-positive TNBC recur they are likely to also have high levels of the glucocorticoid receptor (GR), which may work with AR to drive tumor growth.
+When AR-positive TNBCs recur, they are likely to also have high levels of the glucocorticoid receptor (GR), which may work with AR to drive tumor growth.
 With this information, Drs.
 Rita Nanda, Tiffany Traina, and their teams designed a clinical trial to test the use of AR and GR-targeting drugs on patient with AR-positive, metastatic TNBC.

 The study, which will ultimately enroll 201 patients, is anticipated to open in late 2021.
 It will assess the ability of the AR-targeting enzalutamide, or enzalutamide in combination with GR-targeting mifepristone, to extend progression free survival when compared with chemotherapy.